yosukeueda33/mosquitto-go-auth-example/README.md

 # mosquitto-go-auth-example
 docker files for test mosquitto-go-auth DB authentication.

+This is ACL(Access Control) disabled version.
+If you want ACL, see [acl branch](https://github.com/yosukeueda33/mosquitto-go-auth-example/tree/acl).

 [mosquitto-go-auth](https://github.com/iegomez/mosquitto-go-auth#hashing) is a plug-in of mosquitto MQTT broker.
 It provides [docker image](https://hub.docker.com/r/iegomez/mosquitto-go-auth) also.
 This env uses it.